Traveling to Europe this summer, but not sure what to take? Here are a few guidelines for what to pack that are practical and Euro-chic.

 2. Assemble a Classic Mix and Wardrobe Capsule

 A travel wardrobe consisting of simple, classic pieces will always make you look chic.
 Instead of packing several completely separate outfits, choose pieces that you can coordinate with each other into multiple outfits.
-By mixing and matching, you can pack less.
+By mixing and matching, you can fill less.

 A classic pair of dark wash jeans is a travel staple that can be dressed up or down.
 For a day trip, cuff your jeans up to the narrowest part of your calf to create a casual capris look.
-Wear a loose fitting cotton camisole over your jeans and wrap a silk scarf loosely around your neck.
-Dress your jeans up for the evening by rolling them back down and pairing with a silky blouse.
+Wear a loose-fitting cotton camisole over your jeans and wrap a silk scarf loosely around your neck.
+Dress your jeans up for the evening by rolling them back down and pairing them with a silky blouse.

 3. Think Layering

 You never know what the weather will be like, so you need to pack smart.
 Layers are the way to do it.
 Think tanks, tees, cardigans, wraps, scarves, sweater coats, and light jackets.
 Please ensure they are easy to roll and throw into a handy tote.
 Stay away from heavy, stiff, or crease fabrics easily.
 You want to be able to grab and go.

 It can be challenging, but try to resist the temptation to pack every shoe style in your closet.
 All you need are a couple of pairs of comfy shoes that you can wear to sightseeing and dining while you are on vacation.
 The top priority is a pair of good walking shoes for those long day trips when you want to keep moving and see everything you want.